determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/slurm-requirements.rst

 #.
 The Enroot container storage directory for the user ``${ENROOT_CACHE_PATH}`` (which defaults to
    ``$HOME/.local/share/enroot``) must be accessible on all compute nodes.

+#.
+A convenience script, ``/usr/bin/manage-enroot-cache``, is provided by the HPC launcher
+   installation to simplify the :ref:`management of enroot images <manage-enroot-cache>`.